sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/growth-and-integrations/triad-roles-and-responsibilites.md

 - **Accountable**: EM
 - **Responsible**: EM
 - **Expectations**: EM is responsible for the career development of all the engineers.
-PMs proactively sharing feedback regarding areas of growth and observations is highly encouraged.
+The PM proactively sharing feedback regarding areas of growth and observations is highly encouraged.

 #### Team morale